Call Recording: Not Just for Call Centers

 In truth, there is no one solution for improving employee performance.
 Telling an employee to follow a script is hardly the most effective way to ensure quality customer service.
 It also doesn’t consider the complexities of customer needs or how to address them.

-Recordings can be enormously helpful in this effort as they can be used to identify common client inquiries and training needs within the company.
+As call centers have demonstrated, recordings can be enormously helpful in this effort.
+They help identify common client inquiries and training needs within the company.

 Call recordings can also help to assess voice, tone, and wording so the approach can be adjusted as needed.
 If you are like most people, what you say sounds one way in your head, but what comes out of your mouth is another story entirely.
 Call recordings can help eliminate false perceptions and help employees to recognize inappropriate speech patterns.